NEONScience/NEON-Data-Skills/tutorials-in-development/R/taxon-api.md

 * limit: Result set will be truncated at this length.
 Defaults to 50.

-NEON has plans to modify the settings for offset and limit, such that offset will default to 0 and limit will default to $\infty$, but in the meantime users will want to set these manually.
+NEON has plans to modify the settings for offset and limit, such that offset will default to 0 and limit will default to $\infty$   ∞   , but in the meantime users will want to set these manually.
 They are set to non-default values in the examples below.